 Arthur is survived by his three children, Belinda Faye Darnell and husband, Patrick, Timothy Michael Stingily, Deana Gaye DeFoe and husband, Michael; his three sisters, Sylvia Urbani and husband, Bob, Patricia Morgan and husband, Raymond, Sharon Pacheco and husband, David; his grandchildren, Leslie Joy Folsum and husband, Aaron, Kassandra Lynn Nash, Brianna Kaylee DeFoe, Jacob Michael DeFoe, Kieran Charles DeFoe; his great-granddaughter, Ella Grace Folsum; and a host of beloved nieces and nephews.
 He was preceded in death by his parents; his first wife, Betty Asburn; his wife of 30 years, Joyzelle Lyle Radicioni; and his best friends, his pugs, Sam and Butch.

 Think of Arthur when you share in his favorite activities: New England Patriot and Oklahoma Sooner football games, taking a walk and visiting with friends, playing chess and poker, sharing his favorite dish — his dad, Aldo’s, clam chowder — hanging out with his grandchildren and his dogs.

 Memorial donations may be made or mailed to America’s VetDogs, www.vetdogs.org, 371 East Jericho Turnpike, Smithtown, NY, 11787-2976; or Archie would love if you would support your favorite Veteran charity.

-To send flowers to Arthur "Archie" Antonio Radicioni's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arthur "Archie" Antonio Radicioni, please visit our floral store.